Phra Nakhon Si Ayutthaya (city): Other tourism sites

-The market offers a plethora of shopping opportunities, including a wide variety of food, clothing, and handicrafts.
+The Ayutthaya Night Market offers a plethora of shopping opportunities, including a wide variety of food, clothing, and handicrafts.
 Visitors can enjoy traditional Thai dishes such as pad Thai, mango sticky rice, and tom yum soup, as well as a range of international cuisine.
 The market is also famous for its impressive array of souvenirs, including handmade bags, jewelry, and textiles.
 The atmosphere is lively and energetic, with street performers, music, and colorful lights adding to the festive ambiance.

-The Floating Market of Ayutthaya

-There is a lesser-known floating market in Ayutthaya called Klong Sabua which is more popular with Thai tourists than foreign travellers.
-The main attraction is a Water Theatre, said to be the only one of its kind in Thailand, featuring live performances of Thai folk tales and Sepaa musicals.
+Khlong Sabua is a floating market in Ayutthaya; it is more popular with Thai tourists than foreign travellers.
+The main attraction is a Water Theatre featuring live performances of Thai folk tales and musicals.